Think about the last time you had a really great experience as a customer — remember the ways that experience left you feeling.

 - Analyze customer satisfaction survey results.

-- Identify rate and reasons for customer churn.
+- Identify the rate of and reasons for customer churn.

 - Ask customers for product or feature requests.